All about Diplopia Charting or Double Vision Test Chart: Introduction, Principle, Procedure, interpretation, Precaution

 - R-G glasses must be fitted properly to the eyes.

 - The light source must be moved in each direction of gaze in such a way that it remains visible to both the eyes.

 - Make sure that the image is not moved out of the visual field of the patient if he says that there is a single image.

 - Make sure the light is visible to both eyes in any position of gaze.

 - Never judge the double vision test chart in isolation.
 The single method can’t fulfill the requirement of clinical practice due to the variability of diplopia.
 So, other methods of double vision tests like Hess charting and other clinical examinations should be employed in conjunction to come to a final decision.

 Although there is a practice of recording the diplopia on paper depicting the examiner’s view (if it is done, note it in the chart), it is better to always record the images from the patient’s view to avoid confusion and for much reliability.
 So, while recording the diplopic images on the chart sheet the right R (R) and left (L) is the patient’s right and left and not the examiner.

-- Clearly label the patient’s right and left side on the chart sheet.
+- Clearly label the patient’s right and left sides on the chart sheet.

 - Always mention the test distance-the the distance at which the examination was done.